 1/4 Ounce: $10.00, Ounce: $30.00

 Click for photos »

 'DAYLILY'.
 Seed from a fine collection from the full spectrum of day lilies—colors from yellow and orange through red, purple and pink to near white.
 Flower sizes from miniature to 6", and many ruffled and a few spider types.
 Includes named types like Stella De Oro and Catherine Woodbury, and a full range of heights and bloom times.
 Excellent.
 Zone 4.
-Easy but irregular from seed, most germinating in 1 - 8 weeks warm, but some lots need a 4 week prechill.
+Easy but irregular from seed, most germinating in 1 - 8 weeks warm, best in the dark, but some lots need 4 -8 weeks prechill.

 "Moral indignation is envy with a halo."—H. G. Wells.

 UMBELLIFERAE.
 Bold perennials or biennials, some gigantic, with cartwheel-sized umbels.
 Good specimen plants for moist soil in full sun or shade.